What is VPS Hosting?

 A virtual private server (VPS) is a cost-effective way for a small business to gain more flexibility and efficiency than is offered with shared hosting without the expense associated with running a dedicated server.
 Most small businesses also don’t need all the power of a dedicated server, so VPS provides a good in-between option when you outgrow your shared hosting.
+Get the power and flexibility of your own server without the cost and complexity of managing outsourced hardware.

 How Does a Virtual Private Server Work?